Department of Housing > Dining Options >

 Meal plans are optional for non-residents.

-The new meal plan program allows students, faculty, staff and guests to participate in an AYCE environment.
+Lincoln Park meal plans allow diners to participate in an All-You-Care-to-Eat (AYCE) meal swipe environment with fewer declining balance dollars.
 In the swipe-based plan, when you go to a meal (breakfast, lunch, dinner or brunch), a meal swipe is deducted from your ID.
 Once you swipe in for a particular meal, you may eat all you like from any platform within the inner dining hall, “Create,” rather than paying for each item you pick up.
-You may also stay as long as you like as the new model includes continuous dining.
+You may also stay as long as you like as the model includes continuous dining.
 Meal offerings inside the dining hall change throughout the day to transition from breakfast to lunch and lunch to dinner.

 Guests without a meal plan or those who do not have meal swipes can access the AYCE dining hall by paying the door price with declining balance (Flex dollars), Demon Express, cash or credit.

 There are several details to note about the dining model:

 - In the Lincoln Park Student Center, the inner section of the second floor contains the AYCE environment, Create.
 Meals are available to go from the AYCE area.
 Students will let the cashier know that they wish to take their meal “to go” and the cashier will provide a biodegradable container.
 The student can then fill their container and enjoy their meal elsewhere.
 Students or guests choosing to enjoy the to-go option may not also eat in the dining hall.
 (If a guest asks for a meal to go and then decides to stay to eat, they can return the to-go container to the cashier.)